 - 8-megapixel dual front cameras

-The Pixel camera has a reputation - and it's a reputation that has been gained without splurging on dual or triple camera lenses.
+The Pixel camera has a reputation and it's a reputation that has been gained without splurging on dual or triple camera lenses.
 It's just a single camera that works hard, boosted by some very clever AI and consistently giving you great photos without the need to do too much.
 That much remains true in the Pixel 3 XL, which puts in a stellar camera performance with very little fuss.

 It's 2018's hardware